Society of Cambridge Youths

-The Society of Cambridge Youths is a bellringing society founded and based in Cambridge.
+The Society of Cambridge Youths is an ancient bellringing society founded and based in Cambridge.
 It is dedicated to ringing the bells of the university church, Great St Mary's, Cambridge for religious services at the church and also civil and Cambridge University events.

 History of the Society

 The parish records of Great St Mary's, Cambridge record that ringing was being undertaken by some form of company of ringers at the church as early as 1572.
 In 1629 it is hinted in these records that the ringers were at that time called "The Cambridge Scholars".
 In 1724, when the bells were augmented to 10, the company refounded as "The Society of Cambridge Youths", a name under which the company has continued, making it now the second-oldest ringing society with a continuous history of ringing (the oldest being the Company of Ringers of the Blessed Virgin Mary of Lincoln who are believed to have been formed in 1612).

-The Society rings the bells for not only the regular church services but also the University Sermons which take place twice each University term.
+The Society rings the bells for not only the regular church services but also the University Sermons which take place twice each University term as well as important Civic and National Events (e.g. Election of a new Mayor, Anniversary of VE day, the Coronation etc.).

 In 2022, the Society installed a ring of bells at St Clement's Church, Cambridge.